HoloTrace: a Location Privacy-Preserving Framework for mmWave MIMO-OFDM Systems: HoloTrace: Location Privacy Framework

 \subsection{Oracle Spoofing}

-Under the ideal assumption of complex channel gain knowledge at the transmitter, the HoloTrace framework can induce the \ac{bs} to estimate arbitrary feasible positions within its coverage.
-In the following, we first detail spoofing strategies for individual parameters (\ac{aoa}, \ac{aod}, \ac{tdoa}, and joint \ac{aoa}/\ac{aod}), and then develop the general HoloTrace attack under the oracle regime.
-For each case, we consider \textit{minimal models}, where we drop unnecessary dimensions, for the sake of exposition.
+Assuming known \ac{csi} at the transmitter, the HoloTrace framework can induce the \ac{bs} to estimate arbitrary feasible positions within its coverage.
+We emphasize that HoloTrace is restricted to a per-resource-element (diagonal) pilot scaling under a fixed analog precoder, rather than a full linear precompensation of the channel, which would require digital precoder control.
+The oracle design below shows that this restricted, pilot-only actuation is already sufficient for exact spoofing when \ac{csi} is available.
+In the following, we adopt a bottom-up design approach: we first give a unified single-domain oracle model that covers \ac{aoa}, \ac{aod}, and \ac{toa} spoofing, and then develop the general HoloTrace attack under the oracle regime.
+The single-domain model drops unnecessary dimensions for exposition, while preserving the common projection structure of the three cases.